gokul-exe/SMART-GATEPASS-SYSTEM/README.md

 This innovative project streamlines gatepass management, eliminating manual processes and reducing errors.
 It offers educational institutions a convenient and efficient solution to track student movements and maintain accurate records. 🚪✨

-Join the technological revolution and empower your institution with the Students Smart Gatepass System! 🌟🏫💻